Paul Warner Powell

-Paul Warner Powell (April 13, 1978 – March 18, 2010) was an American white supremacist who was executed for the murder of his friend Stacie Reed, 16, in 1999 after learning that she had a black boyfriend.
+Paul Warner Powell (April 13, 1978 – March 18, 2010) was an American white supremacist who was executed for the murder of 16-year-old Stacie Reed in 1999 after learning that she had a black boyfriend.
 He also raped, strangled, and stabbed the girl's sister Kristie, 14, who survived.
 Following the vacation of his capital murder conviction on appeal, Powell wrote letters boasting about his crimes under the mistaken belief that he was exempt from punishment by the principle of double jeopardy.
+In reality, Powell was not exempt from double jeopardy since he had not actually been acquitted.
 His letters were used as evidence against him in a second trial that resulted in his execution in 2010.

 History

 On January 29, 1999, in Manassas, Virginia, 20-year-old Powell killed his 16-year-old friend, Stacie Reed.
 He first attempted to rape her after learning Stacie's current boyfriend was black.
 Powell was "a self-avowed racist and white supremacist" who objected to interracial relationships.
 After Stacie fought him off, he stabbed her in the chest, puncturing her heart.
 Powell then drank iced tea and smoked, while waiting for Kristie, Stacie's 14-year-old sister, to come home from school.

 When Kristie arrived, Powell ordered her to the basement and raped her.
 Interrupted by someone at the front door, he dressed and tied the girl up.
 While he was gone, Kristie untied her hands and tried unsuccessfully to hide or escape.
 Powell returned to the basement, removed Kristie's eyeglasses, and strangled her until she was unconscious.
 He stabbed her in the stomach, and the knife stopped within a centimeter of her aorta.
 He then slashed her neck numerous times; the wounds later required 61 sutures.
 She had multiple stab wounds to her neck, abdomen and both wrists.
 Her stepfather, Robert Culver, arrived home at 4:15 p.m.
 He found Stacie's body and searched the house for the phone to call police.
 He then found Kristie bleeding in the basement.
-She ultimately survived — with the scars on her neck serving as visible evidence of the brutal attack.
-She testified against Powell at his trial.
+She ultimately survived and testified against Powell at his trial.